Thinkwise/docs/docs/sf/subjects.md

 ![](../assets/sf/image156.png)

-Figure 108: Screen shot from the 'Settings' tab for 'Subjects', where the Look-up can be entered
+*Screen shot from the 'Settings' tab for 'Subjects', where the Look-up can be entered*

 When no presentation field is given, the last reference column is displayed.
 When no presentation field is entered and the source column itself is also a look-up, the presentation field of this look-up is displayed (this works recursively until an explicitly set up presentation field or modified presentation field is reached).
 In this way a link table is automatically correctly translated.